 - any artworks depicting obscene materials, while not easy to define (such as bestiality, necrophilia, rape sex, incest, sadism, masochism or sex with graphic violence and degradation).

-Sexually oriented artworks is meant for people who are 18 years and older.
-Sexually oriented artworks are not permitted on Artupia, if they breach laws in the United Kingdom or in other countries.
+Sexually oriented artworks are meant for people who are 18 years and older.
+Sexually oriented artworks are not permitted on Artupia if they breach laws in the United Kingdom or in other countries.

 Most profanity is prohibited.
 But we do allow artwork titles and story-descriptions containing profanity as long as the word or phrase is part of the title of the work.

 For a pleasant experience on Artupia, we don't allow using hateful, offensive, profane or vulgar language in almost all public areas of the website (including user profiles, messages, titles, description, artwork images, other areas of the site that people see).